Ailantha

 Picture

-My daughter had heard of and wanted to try the trick of tossing a pan of boiling water into freezing air so that the water turns immediately to snow.
-So she did try it, while I watched from the backdoor and my grand daughter filmed the event.
+Someone had heard of and wanted to try the trick of tossing a pan of boiling water into freezing air so that the water turns immediately to snow.
+So they did try it, while I watched from the backdoor..

 Picture